Isometric extensions of Anosov flows via microlocal analysis: Introduction

-\item The extension isomorphism $\Psi$ in \eqref{equation:psi} is defined in Lemma \ref{lemma:isomorphism}.
-It consists in ``pushing'' an $H$-invariant $L^2$-function defined on a certain fiber $E_{x_\star} \simeq F$ by the flow $(\Phi_t)_{t \in \R}$ in order to obtain a well-defined invariant function in $\ker_{L^2}X_E$.
+(1) The extension isomorphism $\Psi$ in \eqref{equation:psi} is defined in \S\ref{ssection:ergodicity}, Lemma \ref{lemma:isomorphism}.
+It consists in ``pushing'' an $H$-invariant $L^2$-function defined on a certain fiber $E_{x_\star} \simeq F$ by the flow $(\Phi_t)_{t \in \R}$ in order to obtain a well-defined invariant function in $\ker_{L^2}(X_E)$.

-\item The manifold $Q_{\star}$ is obtained as a \emph{principal orbit} for the $H$-action on the fiber $F$, see \S\ref{ssection:actions} where this is further described.
-Note that if $Q_\star$ is the total space of a Riemannian submersion over the circle (geometric condition), then it is in particular the total space of a fiber bundle over the circle (topological condition).
-The purely topological condition that $Q_{\star}$ does not fiber over the circle is sufficient but obviously not necessary as the frame flow over a $3$-dimensional hyperbolic manifold (the frame bundle is then an $\Ss^1$-bundle over the $5$-dimensional unit tangent bundle of the manifold, with $\Ss^1 := \R/2\pi \Z$) has fiber isometric to the circle and is nevertheless mixing, and even exponentially mixing \cite{Howe-Moore-79, Moore-87, Guillarmou-Kuster-20}.
-Still, it is simple to construct an example of an extension to an $\Ss^1$-bundle that is ergodic and not mixing: this is satisfied by the flow $\Phi_t(x,\theta) := (\varphi_t(x),\theta + t \text{ mod } 2\pi)$ on $M \times \Ss^1$ for instance, see \S\ref{ssection:mixing}.
-Observe that, when a manifold is connected, a necessary condition for it to fiber over the circle is that its fundamental group surjects onto $\Z$.
-Semisimple Lie groups have finite fundamental group (see \cite[Corollary 3.9.4]{Duistermaat-Kolk-00}) so they never fiber over $\Ss^1$, which easily implies that the extension of a mixing volume-preserving Anosov flow to a principal $G$-bundle, where $G$ is a semisimple compact Lie group, is ergodic if and only if it is mixing, see \S\ref{ssection:principal} for a discussion.
+(2) The manifold $Q_{0}$ is obtained as a \emph{principal orbit} for the $H$-action on the fiber $F$, see \S\ref{ssection:actions} where this is further described.
+The condition that $Q_0$ does not fiber over the circle is sufficient but obviously not necessary for mixing as the frame flow over a $3$-dimensional hyperbolic manifold (the frame bundle is then an $\Ss^1$-bundle over the $5$-dimensional unit tangent bundle of the manifold) has fiber isometric to the circle and is nevertheless mixing, and even exponentially mixing \cite{Howe-Moore-79, Moore-87, Guillarmou-Kuster-20}.
+Yet, it is simple to construct an example of an extension to an $\Ss^1$-bundle that is ergodic and not mixing: this is satisfied by the flow $\Phi_t(x,\theta) := (\varphi_t(x),\theta + t \text{ mod } 2\pi)$ on $M \times \Ss^1$ for instance, see \S\ref{ssection:mixing}, Lemma \ref{lemma:circle}.
+Observe that, when a manifold is connected, a necessary condition for it to fiber over the circle is that it is infinite.
+Compact semisimple Lie groups have finite fundamental group (see \cite[Corollary 3.9.4]{Duistermaat-Kolk-00}) so they never fiber over $\Ss^1$, which easily implies that the extension of a mixing volume-preserving Anosov flow to a principal $G$-bundle, where $G$ is a compact semisimple compact Lie group, is ergodic if and only if it is mixing, see \S\ref{ssection:principal} for a discussion.
 Actually, the original aim of this note was to deal with Anosov flows extended to principal bundles but since the theory is essentially the same for isometric extensions, we wrote it in this context.